LinuxCommandLibrary

 bear

-Generate compilation database for clang-based tools
+Generate compilation database for clang tooling

 TLDR

-$ bear -- [make]
+$ bear -- make

 copy